Support us! When you buy through links on this post, we may earn a small affiliate commission, that no extra cost to you. Learn More

 What Nutrients Do Cats Need?

 Before diving deep into the debate on wet vs dry cat food, let us first know what nutrients cats need.
-We know that dogs are omnivorous and they can break down almost any food, whether it’s vegetable or animal protein.
+Cats are obligate carnivores, which means they need animal protein in their diet to survive.

-Main Differences Between Wet Food and Dry Food
+Wet Food and Dry Food: Differences

 Moisture Content